 One way to tackle that task is to use the new “saved hashtags sets” feature on Agorapulse.
 Especially on Instagram, where you want to use more hashtags than other platforms, you can save time in reduced typing alone.

 To use this feature, when you are in publishing, select the hashtag symbol to access or create a new hashtag set.
-You can use this to create and use hashtags around common subjects that you post about regularly.
+You can use this to create hashtags around common subjects that you post about regularly.
 Name the hashtag sets, so all the managers of the account clearly will know which hashtags should be used and when.

-The great part is that once you insert the hashtag set into your post, you can still edit it in the post as well as each individual platform.
+Once you insert the hashtag set into your post, you can still edit it in the post as well as each individual platform.